-When I’m entertaining, I always offer an assortment of snacks such as mini pizzas, a mezze platter, and a big bowl of salsa verde served with plenty of tortilla chips.
+When I’m entertaining, I always offer an assortment of appetizer recipes such as baked barbecue chicken wings, chili cheese fries, bacon wrapped smokies, mini pizzas, a mezze platter, and a big bowl of salsa verde served with plenty of tortilla chips.

 A bowl of salsa verde served with tortilla chips.